Lamorinda Firewise USA® Call to Action

 Form a small committee that’s comprised of residents and potentially wildfire expert resources.
 This group will collaborate on identifying the community’s boundary and size.

-Obtain a written wildfire risk assessment from your local fire district, MOFD for Moraga, Orinda and Canyon and Contra Costa Fire for Lafayette.
+Obtain a written wildfire risk assessment from your local fire district, MOFD for Moraga, Orinda and Canyon and Contra Costa County Fire for Lafayette.
 The assessment identifies areas of successful wildfire risk reduction and areas where improvements could be made.
 Emphasis should be on the general conditions of homes and related home ignition zones.
 The assessment is a living document and needs to be updated every five years.

 Your board/committee will develop an action plan – a prioritized list of risk reduction projects/investments for the participating site, along with suggested homeowner actions and education activities that participants will strive to complete annually, or over a period of multiple years.
 Action plans should be updated at a minimum of at least every three years.